McMaster Faculty of Social Sciences: McMaster Social Sciences Society

 Established in 1988, the McMaster Social Sciences Society, commonly called MSSS ("The M-Triple-S"), is composed of undergraduate Social Sciences students enrolled in 3 or more courses per term in an academic session.
 The Society represents its members on committees, is a point of contact with the campus-wide McMaster Students Union, organizes social and academic events, and provides funding support to student clubs relating to academic departments in the Faculty of Social Sciences.

 Events organized by the Society include an annual formal, and participation in both McMaster's frosh week (titled "Welcome Week").
 While all executives have a say in the workings and events of the MSSS, there is an executive member elected to specialize in one field of the Society's operations.
 Elections for these positions occur yearly and are open only to students in the Faculty of Social Sciences.
 The Society's office is located in L.R.
 Wilson Hall.

-The Blue Cru
+The Blu Cru

 The group known as the Blue Cru is street team of the MSSS led by the current "Spirit Leader" executive(s).
 Their name originates from the characteristic bright blue jumpsuits they wear on the job.
 As a university adaptation of a street team, they double as peer mentors and orientation volunteers.
 Any Social Science student is welcomed to join and, mostly due to this, there has never been a full list of members.
 Meaning most members of the Crew remain anonymous to the general public, credited for their work only as a collective.